Braking Failures / Rear End Collision Truck Accidents

 Please contact Scholle Law or call toll-free 866-972-5287 or in Atlanta 770-717-5100 to set up a free consultation with no obligation to discuss your braking failure and rear end collision truck accident.

-From our main offices in Duluth and our other convenient offices in the Perimeter, Decatur and Buckhead, we represent victims of braking failures and rear end collision truck accidents throughout Atlanta and Georgia.
+From our main offices in Duluth and our other convenient offices in the Perimeter, Decatur and Midtown, we represent victims of braking failures and rear end collision truck accidents throughout Atlanta and Georgia.